syncfusion-content/maui-docs/MAUI/DataGrid/Column-sizing.md

 <code>FitByHeader</code>
 </td>
 <td>
-Calculates the width of column based on header content.
-So that header content is not truncated.
+Calculates the width of columns based on header content so that header content is not truncated.
 </td>
 </tr>
 <tr>